mcrovella/CS132-Geometric-Algorithms/README.md

 =====

 These are lecture notes for Computer Science 132, _Geometric Algorithms,_ as taught by me at Boston University.

-This course is based on _Linear Algebra and its Applications,_ by David
+The overall structure of the course is based on _Linear Algebra and its Applications,_ by David
 C. Lay, Addison-Wesley (Pearson).

 The notes are in the form of Jupyter notebooks.
 Demos and most figures are included as executable Python code.
+Lecture notes are also available in pdf, as converted using nbconvert.

 The rationale for the teaching approach used in this course is [here.](https://github.com/mcrovella/CS132-Geometric-Algorithms/blob/master/CS132-Teaching-Philosophy.pdf)

-Lecture notes are also available in pdf, as converted using nbconvert.

-A separate set of questions, used for in-class peer instruction with clickers, are available on request.
+A separate set of questions, used for in-class peer instruction with clickers, is available on request.

 __Course Versions__